Vatsav14/MemoryMatching/README.md

 ## Restarting the game if you want to play again

 When the player completes the game, an button appears above the Help button asks whether the player wants to Start Over.
+As you can see in the following animation, the positions of the tiles are randomized every time the game starts to reduce repetitiveness.

 ![Memory Game Start Over Demo](https://github.com/Vatsav14/Project-Pictures/blob/master/Memory/MM-Restart.gif)